mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-12-09-Video-Search-Engine-Salsa.md

 To summarize, the videos used consists of:

 1. Single dancers
-2. Footage of single camera with fixed location (no moving camers!).
+2. Footage of single camera with fixed location (no moving cameras!).
 Only camera angle and zoom level are reflected in the footage.
 3. Reduced video frame rate of 8 frames per second (fps), down from the original rate of 24 fps.
 4. Fixed screen resolution at 640 (width) X 360 (height) pixels.
-5. About 70 minutes of processed footate and formatted into 3 second clips (over 1,400 observations).
+5. About 70 minutes of processed footage and formatted into 3 second clips (over 1,400 observations).

 <b>OpenPose: Realtime 2D Multi-person Pose Estimation Algorithm</b>